lsst-sqre/build-and-publish-to-pypi/README.md

 This actions rolls into a single step two tasks that are commonly run together:

 1. Build a Python package's distribution, accomplished with the PyPA's [build](https://pypa-build.readthedocs.io/en/stable/index.html) tool.
-2. Upload the distribution to PyPI, using the [pypa/gh-action-pypi-publish](https://github.com/pypa/gh-action-pypi-publish) action.
+2. Upload the distribution to PyPI, using the [pypa/gh-action-pypi-publish](https://github.com/pypa/gh-action-pypi-publish) action, using PyPI's [trusted publishers](https://docs.pypi.org/trusted-publishers/) mechanism. **New in v2: using trusted publishers is required.
+Use v1 for the legacy account token for PyPI.**

+> **Note**
-Since this action uses the [build](https://pypa-build.readthedocs.io/en/stable/index.html) tool, any [PEP 517](https://peps.python.org/pep-0517/)-compatible packaging backend is supported, including [setuptools](https://setuptools.pypa.io/en/latest/).
+> Since this action uses the [build](https://pypa-build.readthedocs.io/en/stable/index.html) tool, any [PEP 517](https://peps.python.org/pep-0517/)-compatible packaging backend is supported, including [setuptools](https://setuptools.pypa.io/en/latest/).
-You can make your project PEP 517-compatible by adding a `project.toml` file and specifying the build backend in a `[build-system]` section ([see setuptools' tutorial on this](https://setuptools.pypa.io/en/latest/build_meta.html)).
+> You can make your project PEP 517-compatible by adding a `project.toml` file and specifying the build backend in a `[build-system]` section ([see setuptools' tutorial on this](https://setuptools.pypa.io/en/latest/build_meta.html)).
+>

-**However, building wheels for multiple platforms is not supported by this action.**
+> **However, building wheels for multiple platforms is not supported by this action.**
-If your package compiles extensions, you'll need to build your own multi-platform GitHub Actions job that builds a wheel on each platform.
+> If your package compiles extensions, you'll need to build your own multi-platform GitHub Actions job that builds a wheel on each platform.

 ## Example usage